 See our “Getting Started” section for more information:

 There are many ways to end up with a service dog: train your own dog (with or without a trainer’s assistance), send your own dog to a program or private trainer, and obtain a dog from a program or private trainer.
-We’re assuming that your own dog, whether already owned or yet to be obtained, is a suitable prospect (see the answers to the next questions for more on this).
+We’re assuming that your own dog, whether already owned or yet to be obtained, is a suitable prospect (see our Choosing a Service Dog Prospect FAQ).

 We generally recommend psychiatric service dogs be owner-trained, because psychiatric service dogs need to establish a particular bond with the user to most effectively mitigate disabling symptoms.
 Being in contact with the dog makes it possible for the dog to learn to recognize (and then respond to) departures from an individual’s baseline emotional or physiological state.
 We recommend owner-trainers solicit the outside help of a professional trainer, no matter how good of a trainer the owner is.